Frequently Asked Questions

 Are travel nurse agencies accredited or certified?

-Yes, many travel nurse agencies are accredited by healthcare oversight organizations.
-The most recognized certification is The Joint Commission’s Gold Seal of Approval, which signifies a commitment to quality, safety, and ethical staffing practices.
+Yes, many travel nurse agencies hold accreditation from national healthcare oversight organizations, demonstrating their dedication to quality, safety, and ethical staffing practices.
+The most recognized distinction is The Joint Commission’s Gold Seal of Approval, which reflects excellence in healthcare staffing standards.

 Do travel nurse agencies reimburse for travel and license costs?

-Yes, most travel nurse agencies reimburse for travel and nursing license expenses.
-Common reimbursements include airfare, mileage, hotel stays, license application fees, and background checks.
-To receive reimbursement, you’ll typically need to submit valid receipts or documentation.
+Yes, many travel nurse agencies reimburse nurses for travel expenses and state licensing costs.
+Common reimbursements include airfare, mileage, temporary lodging, and license application fees, and sometimes background checks or required vaccinations.

 Do travel nurse agencies help with credentialing and licensing?